Tile Source Options

 Edges

 When a tile is requested at the right or bottom edge of the image, the tile could extend past the boundary of the image.
 If the image is not an even multiple of the tile size, the edge parameter determines how the tile is generated.
-A value of None or False will generate a standard sized tile where the area outside of the image space could have pixels of any color.
+A value of None (default) or False will generate a standard sized tile where the area outside of the image space could have pixels of any color.
 An edge value of 'crop' or True will return a tile that is smaller than the standard size.
-A value if the form of a hexadecimal encoded 8-bit-per-channel color (e.g., #rrggbb) will ensure that the area outside of the image space is all that color.
+An edge value in the form of a hexadecimal encoded 8-bit-per-channel color (e.g., #rrggbb) will ensure that the area outside of the image space is all that color.

 Style